Massive family reunification effort starts with a mother and son at the border

-He’s 18 now, and living in southern California.
+He’s 18 now, and living in Southern California.
 She was deported alone to Mexico.
 Her flight back to the border — to Bryan — was 12 hours away.

 “I keep thinking about what it’s going to be like.
 How will I react?
 How will he react?” she said Monday by telephone.
 “He’s not the same boy I remember.”